simonschoelly/KittyTerminalImages.jl/README.md

 * Does not work over SSH yet.
 * Does not work with Tmux or screen yet.
 * Can only display static images, there is no interaction.
+* There might be some problems with some Julia packages.
+If that is the case, feel free to open an issue or submit a PR with a fix.

 ## TODO list
 - [ ] Display LaTex images.